Best Practices for Securing Kubernetes Applications | Datadog

 The risks associated with pulling images from a public registry are similar to those involved in using third-party libraries in application code.
 You do not have full visibility into the structure of third-party container images, so you may inadvertently pull an image with outdated dependencies or malicious code.

 To prevent these types of scenarios from occurring, you should validate that images are signed by authorized users and originate from a trusted source that actively maintains them, such as a known company or open source group.
+Ensuring that container images only come from a trusted source can help prevent attackers from taking advantage of flaws, like the Dirty Pipe vulnerability mentioned earlier.
 Pulling images from and monitoring your cloud provider’s registries like Amazon Elastic Container Registry (Amazon ECR) and Azure Container Registry can also significantly reduce risk.

-Datadog provides detection rules that can help you monitor your container registries to ensure that you are pulling images that are safe to use in your applications.
+Datadog CSM and Cloud SIEM provide detection rules that can help you monitor your container registries to ensure that you are pulling images that are safe to use in your applications.
 For example, Datadog can notify you when a container is pulled from a registry that is not secure or when a new image is uploaded to a private AWS ECR registry.

 AWS ECR detection rule